IAmSpring/Southwest-Vacations/README-testing.md

 - Enhanced error handling and reporting in test scripts
 - Added proper seeding of test users and trip data
 - Created a visual test screenshots viewer with accordion interface
+- Added features to mark screenshots as important or reviewed
+- Implemented smart error handling for missing screenshot images
+- Added persistent storage of screenshot review status